agustinjacob49/podcasts-search/README.md

 The build is minified and the filenames include the hashes.\

-## Testing coverage
+# Testing

-## How to contribute
+# How to contribute

-Just create a PR a send me an email to jacobsen816@gmail.com
+Just create a PR and send me an email to jacobsen816@gmail.com